Democracy's Quiet Math Problem — Shiny Side Out

 The New Fault Line: Values, Not Economics

 If you want to understand political conflict in the 2020s, the most predictive axis is no longer economic — it is cultural and educational.
-Research consistently shows the strongest predictor of how someone votes today is not their income or occupation, but their level of formal education and their attitudes toward social change.
+The strongest predictor of how someone votes today is not their income or occupation, but their level of formal education and their attitudes toward social change.
+This "diploma divide" has scrambled the old coalition maps completely.

 1789